-After the eye exam they will gather additional information to determine the best contact lenses for you.
+After the eye exam, they will gather additional information to determine the best contact lenses for you.
 This may include:

-Once the exam is completed they will make recommendations based on the outcome.
+Once the exam is completed, they will make recommendations based on the outcome.
 Some eye doctors may provide free trial lenses.

 Contacts cover your eyes and can prevent oxygen from reaching your cornea.
 The lens material and thickness will determine its oxygen permeability.
 The more oxygen that reaches your eyes, the better.

-Buildup of proteins, lipids, bacteria, and other substances on your lenses is one of the most common causes of dryness.
+The buildup of proteins, lipids, bacteria, and other substances on your lenses is one of the most common causes of dryness.
 Improper cleaning can increase your chances of dry eye or eye infection.